Yesterday was Stress Awareness Day!

 So what can be done?

 ❖ Meditate!
 Meditation has shown to cut stress and even just a simple 5-minute meditation practice each day can have a HUGE impact.
 Unsure about meditation?
-Come along to our event on Friday 6th December for a taster.
-It's going to be a relaxing evening to help you wind down at the start the busy month of December.
+Try downloading an app such as Headspace, Insight Timer or Calm to help get you started!

 ❖ Mindful eating.
 Before your next meal, try sitting up straight away from distractions, and take 2 to 4 rounds of deep breathing.
 Breathing in for a 4-count, holding for 4, and exhaling for a 4-count.